AI-Hypercomputer/ml-goodput-measurement/README.md

     )
 ```

-If you do not wish to send metrics to Google Cloud Monitoring then please set the flag `enable_gcp_goodput_metrics` to `False` for disabling goodput metrics and `enable_gcp_step_deviation_metrics` to `False` for disabling step deviation metrics while creating the GCPOptions object.
+If you do not wish to send metrics to Google Cloud Monitoring then please set
+the flag `enable_gcp_goodput_metrics` to `False` for disabling goodput metrics
+and `enable_gcp_step_deviation_metrics` to `False` for disabling step deviation
+metrics while creating the GCPOptions object.

-Setting `monitoring_enabled` to `False` will disable both tensorboard and GCP monitoring.
+Setting `monitoring_enabled` to `False` will disable both tensorboard and GCM
+monitoring.

 ```python